 So here a few things you can try if you haven’t already:

-- Make a family planner.
+- Creating a family planner.

-5. Pick something easy and quick to do
+5. Pick something easy and quick to do and just do it!

 Now that you have your list (or new list, or old list in a new format) in front of you, it’s a lot easier for you to prioritise.
-So look through it, and pick something that you can do here and now.
+So look through it and pick something that you can do here and now.
 The quickest the better.
 Why?
 Because you can start taking action.
 And once you see things crossed out and gone, you get an immediate sense of achievement and satisfaction.
 You can’t be feeling overwhelmed and proud, efficient, and confident at the same time.
 I bet you’re already wondering what made you so stressed in the first place.
 No, not yet?
 Let’s keep going then.

 6. Eliminate unnecessary tasks